csolink/csolink-model/docs/BookChapter.md

 ### Own

  * [book chapter➞published in](book_chapter_published_in.md)  <sub>REQ</sub>
-    * Description: The enclosing parent book containing the chapter should have industry-standard identifier from ISBN.
+    * Description: The enclosing parent book containing the chapter should have industry-standard identifier from ISBN. - sumo:instrument
     * range: [Uriorcurie](types/Uriorcurie.md)
  * [chapter](chapter.md)  <sub>OPT</sub>
     * Description: chapter of a book